AccessoriesFabricProduct ReviewsTools & Materials

 Fabric Glue Buyer’s Guide

-Anyone with a sewing project on the go, or a craft in mind where gluing would be easier to stitching can appreciate how useful a fabric glue is.
-Still, using one is only half the battle, the product needs to be up to scratch or fabric might peel after a couple of washes, if not sooner.
+Still, using one is only half the battle.
+The product needs to be up to scratch, or the fabric might peel after a couple of washes, if not sooner.

 What To Look For In A Fabric Glue